milofultz/tinybrainfans/wiki/Programming/interviews.md

 - What are the goals for the company?
 Short term and long term
 - How would performance be measured?
 - What are the company policies for learning and development?
+- Who was your best hire and why?